Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: From SST to Local Treatment

 \begin{theorem} Consider Local Treatment Effect on $\gS^\ft\subseteq \gS$ with two test arms $\pi^\ft,\pi^\fc$, it holds

 \end{theorem} Theorem~\ref{thm: local_VAR_compare} replicates Theorem~\ref{thm: VR_two_arm}.
 The difference is that now we generalize $\Sigma_{\Gamma}^{\mathrm{het}}$ to variance associated with the crucial subset $\gS^\ft$ rather than single crucial state $s^1$ in SST.
 This demonstrates that the effectiveness of IS diminishes as the number of states that can share information (i.e. the homogeneous part) decreases.
 In the extreme case of a general treatment where $\gS^\ft=\gS$, meaning all states are treated and no states to share information, IS will reduce to A/B testing.
-One caveat here is that unlike Theorem~\ref{thm: PI_Analysis}, we do not have general guarantees like $\Sigma^{\mathrm{het}}_{\mathrm{PI}}< \Sigma^{\mathrm{het}}_{\mathrm{AB}}$ for local treatment.
-The intuition is that $\mu^\ft(s)$ can be much smaller than $\frac{1}{2}\mu_{1/2}(s)$ for some state $s$ when considering the local treatment.
-Hence this brings about large variance for the estimation of $\widehat\Delta^\PI(s)$.
-We leave it to future work for efficient design of experiments with perfect information and local treatment.
-Finally, we can derive a similar generalization to local treatment with multiple test arms as Theorem~\ref{thm: VR_n_arm} and Corollary~\ref{coro: ABn-PI}.
+Finally, we can derive a similar generalization to local treatment with multiple test arms as Theorem~\ref{thm: VR_n_arm}.
 We delay the details to the Appendix~\ref{app: local_n_arm}.